Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Colts stats and trends

-- Indianapolis has nine wins against the spread in 14 games this year.

-- The Colts are 5-3 ATS when underdogs by 1 point or more this year.
+- The Colts have been underdogs by 1.5 points or more eight times this year and are 5-3 ATS in those contests.

-- Indianapolis' games this season have hit the over on eight of 14 set point totals (57.1%).
+- Indianapolis' games this year have eclipsed the over/under eight times in 14 opportunities (57.1%).

-- Indianapolis is 9-3 against the spread and 8-4 overall in games when it records more than 20.3 points.
+- Indianapolis is 9-3 against the spread and 8-4 overall in games when it scores more than 20.3 points.

-- When Indianapolis totals over 322.8 yards, the team is 7-2 against the spread and 5-4 overall.
+- When Indianapolis piles up over 322.8 yards, the team is 7-2 against the spread and 5-4 overall.

-- The Colts have 17 giveaways this season, while the Cardinals have 24 takeaways.
+- This year the Colts have 17 turnovers, seven fewer than the Cardinals have takeaways (24).

 Home and road insights

-- At home this year, Arizona has two wins against the spread and is 3-3 overall.
+- Arizona has covered the spread twice at home, and is 3-3 overall there, this year.

-- At home, the Cardinals have two wins ATS (2-4) as 1-point favorites or greater.
+- At home, the Cardinals have two wins ATS (2-4) as 1.5-point favorites or greater.

-- In three of six home games this year, Arizona has gone over the total.
+- Arizona has hit the over in three of six home games this year.

-- In away games, Indianapolis is 4-2 overall and 5-1 against the spread.
+- This season in away games, Indianapolis is 5-1 against the spread and 4-2 overall.

-- On the road, the Colts are unbeaten ATS (1-0) as 1-point underdogs or more.
+- The Colts are unbeaten ATS (1-0) as 1.5-point underdogs or more away from home.

-- In four of six road games this year, Indianapolis has hit the over.
+- In six away games this year, Indianapolis has hit the over four times.

 Powered by Data Skrive.